 - Intervention – A fairly informal process for getting questions answered or raising concerns.
 Attorneys are not usually involved at this point.

 - Facilitation – An informal meeting that can lead to a formal resolution of the disputed issue.
 Attorneys can be involved on either or both sides.

 - Mediation – The dispute is formally mediated with the assistance of a mutual third-party mediator.
 Lawyers are optional but recommended.

 - Arbitration – A formal dispute resolution process in which the arbitrator has the same authority that an administrative law judge would have if the case were to go before the Office of Administrative Hearings.
 Attorneys for each party are required at this level.

 Attorney Steve Bradt has more than 35 years of experience in Minnesota workers’ compensation law, including the UCWCP.
-He is prepared to vigorously represent your interests in facilitation, mediation and arbitration sessions, as well as any and all other disputes which might arise involving medical bills, benefit issues or settlement of your claim.
+He is prepared to vigorously represent your interests in facilitation, mediation and arbitration sessions, as well as any other disputes which might arise involving medical bills, benefit issues or settlement of your claim.

+Don’t wait to get answers to your questions.
 Located in Grand Rapids, Bradt Law Offices serves clients throughout Northern Minnesota.
 To discuss your UCWCP rights with an attorney in a free consultation, call us at 218-212-1126 or send us an email.